XXZhou25/docker-bsub-RIS/README.md

 which python
 echo $PATH
 ```
-## Example: submit a Bsub job which executing the scripts you want on your docker image, and running on GPU
+## Example: Submitting a Bsub Job to Execute Scripts in Your Docker Image on a GPU
 From RIS Manual, https://docs.ris.wustl.edu/doc/compute/recipes/job-execution-examples.html?highlight=nvidiaa100_sxm4_40gb#gpu-resources
-There are three types of GPU in general queue:
+there are three types of GPU in the general queue:
 - Double Precision
   - TeslaV100_SXM2_32GB
   - NVIDIAA100_SXM4_40GB
 - Single Precision
    - NVIDIAA40
-Choose whichever GPU you want your job runs on.
+You can choose the GPU that best suits your job requirements.
-Then, create a bsub job file, eg: train.bsub
+Next, you'll need to create a Bsub job file.
+For example, let's name it "train.bsub"
 ```
 #!/bin/bash